-Supremex is a leading North American manufacturer and marketer of envelopes and a growing provider of packaging and specialty products and generated revenue of \$179.1 million in 2017.
-The Company operates out of ten facilities across seven provinces in Canada, has three facilities in the United States and employs approximately 820 people.
+Supremex is a leading North American manufacturer and marketer of envelopes and a growing provider of paperbased packaging solutions and generated revenue of \$195.1 million in 2018.
+The Company operates out of 12 facilities across seven provinces in Canada, has three facilities in the United States and employs approximately 810 people.
 Supremex' growing footprint allows it to efficiently manufacture and distribute paper and packaging solutions designed to the specifications of major national and multinational corporations, resellers, government entities, SMEs and solutions providers.
-Supremex is the only national envelope manufacturer in Canada.

 The Company manufactures a broad range of stock and custom envelopes in an array of styles, shapes and colours, which allows it to offer a high degree of flexibility and customization.
-It also manufactures and distributes a diverse range of packaging and specialty products, including corrugated boxes, high premium quality folding carton packaging and innovative protective packaging.
+It also manufactures and distributes a diverse range of packaging and specialty products, including corrugated boxes and high quality folding carton packaging.
+Other packaging and specialty products include the Conformer Products®1, polyethylene bags for courier applications, bubble mailers, Enviro-logiX®2 and Tyvek®3 and other related products such as protective envelopes, X-ray envelopes, medical and file folders, repositionable notes, membership cards as well as labelling products.

 Supremex has strong relationships with a diversified and loyal base of customers in Canada and increasingly in the Northeastern United States.
-The Company has more than 8,000 clients, none of whom represents more than 5% of revenues.
+The Company has more than 8,000 clients, none of whom represents more than 10% of revenues.

-In 2017, Supremex' revenues were mostly generated in the Central and Eastern regions of Canada and in the United States, with 33%, 30% and 23% of sales respectively.
-Western Canada followed with 14% of revenues.
-Approximately 81% of revenues came from the sale of envelopes and 19% from the sale of packaging and specialty products.
-Most revenue growth was derived from increased sales of envelopes in the United States and from the sale of packaging and specialty products.
+In 2018, Supremex' revenues were mostly generated in the Eastern and Central regions of Canada and in the United States, representing 35%, 30% and 23% of sales respectively.
+The Western region of Canada followed with 12% of revenues.
+Approximately 70% of revenues came from the sale of envelopes and 30% from the sale of packaging and specialty products, up from 19% in 2017.
+Most revenue growth was derived from growing sales sale of packaging and specialty products and to a lesser extent, from sales of envelopes in the United States.